 When pcre\dfa\exec() succeeds, it may have matched more than one substring in the subject.
 Note, however, that all the matches from one run of the function start at the same point in the subject.
 The shorter matches are all initial substrings of the longer matches.
-For example, if the pattern is matched against the string the three matched strings are
+For example, if the pattern the three matched strings are